 Despite these hurdles, we're presenting our list of the Top 10 movies about HIV and AIDS.
 While some of these films were released years ago, their impact has not diminished.
-They serve as a measure of how far we've come in the battle against HIV and AIDS.
-But they also remind us that there's still work to be done to end the AIDS crisis.
+They serve as a measure of how far we've come in the battle against this virus.
+But they also remind us there's still work to be done to end the epidemic.

-Since 1984, residents of the Coachella Valley have been coming together as a community in action caring for those living with and now aging with HIV.
-DAP Health is proud to be an integral part of that effort and is committed to the greater good and the diversity of over 9,700 people calling DAP Health their health care home.
+Since 1984, residents of the Coachella Valley have been coming together as a community in action caring for those living with and now aging well with HIV.
+DAP Health is proud to be an integral part of that effort and is committed to the greater good and the diversity of more than 10,000 people calling DAP Health their health care home.

-Dallas Buyers Club, 2013: The real-life story of Texan Ron Woodroff who was diagnosed with AIDS in the mid-80s when treatment options were limited.
+Dallas Buyers Club, 2013: The real-life story of Texan Ron Woodroff, who was diagnosed with AIDS in the mid-'80s when treatment options were limited.
 Desperate for help, Woodroof formed the Dallas Buyers Club to smuggle non-approved medications for his use and to distribute them—for a monthly membership fee—to others.
-Matthew McConaughey (as Woodroff) and Jared Leto won Best Actor and Best Supporting Actor Academy Awards for their roles.
+Matthew McConaughey (as Woodroff) and Jared Leto won Best Actor and Best Supporting Actor Academy Awards, respectively, for their roles.

 Philadelphia, 1993: One of the first mainstream Hollywood films to confront HIV and AIDS.
 Tom Hanks won a Best Actor Academy Award for his portrayal of a lawyer who sues his law firm after he realizes he's been dismissed because of his sexual orientation and AIDS diagnosis.

-Boys on the Side, 1995: This comedy/drama follows three very different women as they set out on a cross country road trip.
-Whoopi Goldberg, a musician who's recently broken up with her girlfriend; Drew Barrymore who is trying to escape an abusive relationship; and Mary-Louise Parker as a real estate agent who initially hides her HIV-positive status.
+Boys on the Side, 1995: This comedic drama follows three very different women as they set out on a cross-country road trip.
+Whoopi Goldberg, a musician who's recently broken up with her girlfriend; Drew Barrymore, who is trying to escape an abusive relationship; and Mary-Louise Parker, as a real estate agent who initially hides her HIV-positive status.